 Introduce yourself: who are you, what do you do, and why is it important?

 I’m Stu.
-I’m part of the team at Saya Suka Membaca (sayasukamembaca.org), a literacy charity in Jakarta.
+I’m part of the team at Yayasan Tunas Aksara (sayasukamembaca.org), an Indonesian literacy charity based in Jakarta.
 We’re working so that children in poor communities across Indonesia can have the chance to learn to read, and to love reading.
 It’s important because literacy – the ability to read with fluency, critical understanding and enjoyment, and to write to communicate and to think – is one of the cornerstones of education, and I think it can change the world.

 What’s your most valuable skill?